 Omicron Delta Kappa, the National Leadership Honor Society, recognizes and encourages superior leadership and exemplary character.
-O∆K encourages collaboration among members across the five pillars of leadership celebrated by O∆K: academics, athletics, service, communications, and arts.
+O∆K encourages collaboration among members across the five pillars of leadership celebrated by O∆K: academics and research, athletics, service to campus and community, communications, and creative and performing arts.
 Founded in 1914 at Washington and Lee University, O∆K honors and develops leaders through scholarships, workshops, career development, leadership resources, and a lifelong connection to other members.
 The Society also champions its leadership values of collaboration, inclusivity, integrity, scholarship, and service.

 Two things make the Society unique.
 First, O∆K encourages collaboration among leaders across campus.
 We believe that strong leaders become stronger leaders through this fellowship.